herrljungavargarda/astta_2.0/README.md

 # Azure-Speech-To-Text-Analysis

-This project is made by three students developers from YRGO on behalf on Herrljunga and Vårgårda municipality, for use to transcribe and analyze calls coming to service desk.
+This project is made by three students developers from YRGO on behalf of Herrljunga and Vårgårda municipality, for use to transcribe and analyze calls coming to service desk.

 ## Before use there are some requirements: